SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 Both applications have "Start" or power-on ![power-on](standby-on.png) buttons.
 Before the user clicks the button, nothing playable is visualized.
 Why?
 Basically, this is done to avoid the loss of the very first note played by the user.
 It would happen due to Web Audio *autoplay blocking*.
 The audio is available only after the user has interacted with the site (by clicking, tapping, pressing keys, etc.) Please see the [autoplay documentation] for more detail.

 The major part of the initialization of the Microtonal Fabric application happens in response to the click on this button.
 In particular, the keyboards become visible, and [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) is initialized.
-If `AudioContext` was initialized before the first user input event, the very first sound activation would have been ignored.
+If `AudioContext` was initialized before the first user input event, the very first sound activation would have been ignored by the Web Audio system.

 ### Sound Synthesis